gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 ## So, what did we learn?

-We learned if you wanto make 3D data **USE A 3D MODELING PACKAGE!!!*** 😝
+We learned if you want to make 3D data **USE A 3D MODELING PACKAGE!!!*** 😝

 To do anything really useful you'd likely need a real [UV editor](https://www.google.com/search?q=uv+editor).
 Dealing the the caps as well is something a 3D editor would help with.
 Instead of using a limited set up options when lathing you'd use other features of the editor to add caps and generate easier UVs for the caps.
+3d editors also support [extruding faces](https://www.google.com/search?q=extruding+model) and [extruding along a path](https://www.google.com/search?q=extruding+along+a+path) which if you take a look it should be pretty obvious how they work based on the lathe example above.

 ## References